 Champ Bailey intercepts a pass intended for wide receiver Clarence Moore in the end zone at Invesco Field at Mile High on October 9, 2006 in Denver, Colorado.
 The Broncos defeated the Ravens 13-3.
 (AP Photo/Paul Spinelli)

-Denver Broncos wide receiver Brandon Stockley, left, celebrates his 48-yard reception for a touchdown in the first quarter against the Tennessee Titans with teammate Brandon Marshall.
+Denver Broncos wide receiver Brandon Stokley, left, celebrates his 48-yard reception for a touchdown in the first quarter against the Tennessee Titans with teammate Brandon Marshall.
+The Broncos won 34-20.

-Jay Cutler passes during second-quarter action against the Oakland Raiders at McAfee Coliseum on September 8, 2008
+Jay Cutler passes during second-quarter action against the Oakland Raiders at McAfee Coliseum on September 8, 2008.
+The Broncos won 41-14.

-Eddie Royal acknowledges Denver Broncos fans as he leave the field headed toward the locker room in the NFL game against the San Diego Chargers October 19, 2009 at Qualcomm Stadium.
-Royal had a pair of touchdowns, one on a kickoff return and one on a punt return.
+Wearing throwback uniforms as part of the 50th anniversary celebration of the AFL's inception, Eddie Royal acknowledges Denver Broncos fans as he leaves the field after the NFL game against the San Diego Chargers on October 19, 2009 at Qualcomm Stadium.
+Royal had a pair of touchdowns, one on a kickoff return and one on a punt return as the Broncos won 34-23.

 Broncos inside linebacker Todd Davis (51) celebrates his fourth-down stop against the Los Angeles Chargers during the second half of an NFL football game, Monday, Sept.
 11, 2017, in Denver.
 (AP Photo/Jack Dempsey)